Open-Source-Armada/OSA-Ghast-Mk2/README.md

 # OSA-Ghast-Mk2
 Latest variant of the Ghast, now with 20 missiles for bombardment.

+Since its release the ghast has been used as my test bed for missile and torp testing before commiting to a specific new design.

+When the 5 pod launcher was finaly added, they easily attatched to the ghast, and was very reliable (for missiles anyway).

+The default scout varient has also been updated with some of the new additions made on the launcher varient.

 //Specs//

 Comes unarmed for scouting or with 20 missiles for bombardment.